Using ground transportation/renting a car

-- In countries other than the U.S. , primary liability coverage must be purchased from the rental agency.
-Collision damage insurance is triggered by the use of Calvin's American Express card (for a fee of $4.00).
-Be sure to pay for it with your college American Express Card.
-If you have questions regarding this policy, please contact Nola Nielsen.
+- In countries other than the U.S., primary liability coverage must be purchased from the rental agency.
+Collision damage insurance is triggered by the use of a Calvin-issued credit card.
+If you have questions regarding this policy, please contact Nola Nielsen at 526-7154.

-- Use the American Express Card to pay the rental fees for all international rentals.
+- Use your Calvin-issued credit card to pay the rental fees for all international rentals.

 - Rental companies are increasingly asking for the names of drivers and driver's license numbers that will be driving the vehicle.

 - Refuel a rental vehicle before returning it to a rental agency.
 Rental agency refueling fees are significantly higher than retail cost.